jumpeip/Ghidra_Scripts/README.md

 than C:\ then just change the script that modifies the backslashes

-Highlight_JMP_CALL.py - highlights in background color all JMPs and CALLs in the disassembly
+Highlight_JMP_CALL.py - highlights in background color all JMPs and CALLs in the disassembly YaraSigSearch.py - scans current program loaded in Ghidra with yara rules and then comments the hits in the disassembly